sabof/es-lib/README.md

 * es-highlighter

 ```
-Like (highlight-symbol-at-point), but will also (un)highlight
-a phrase if the region is active.
+Like `highlight-symbol-at-point', but will also (un)highlight a phrase if the region is active.
 ```

 * es-ido-like-helm